Locations:

 What is aortic regurgitation?

 Aortic regurgitation refers to a leaky aortic valve.
-With this condition, the leaflets (flaps) of your aortic valve don’t close as tightly as they should.
+With this condition, the leaflets or cusps of your heart’s aortic valve don’t close as tightly as they should.
 As a result, some blood that should move out of your heart leaks backward each time your heart beats.
-Aortic regurgitation is a form of heart valve disease that ranges from mild to severe.
-It requires careful monitoring by a healthcare provider.

 Advertisement